kamu-data/kamu-cli/README.md

 curl -s "https://get.kamu.dev" | sh
 ```

-## Get Started

 * Watch [this introductory video](https://www.youtube.com/watch?v=oUTiWW6W78A&list=PLV91cS45lwVG20Hicztbv7hsjN6x69MJk) to see `kamu` in action.
-* Learn how to use `kamu` with this [self-serve demo](https://docs.kamu.dev/cli/get-started/self-serve-demo/) without needing to install anything.
+* Learn how to use `kamu` with this [self-serve demo](https://demo.kamu.dev/) without needing to install anything.
-* Then follow the "Getting Started" section of our [documentation] to install the tool and try a bunch of examples.
+* Then follow the ["Getting Started"](https://docs.kamu.dev/cli/get-started/) section of our documentation to install the tool and try a bunch of examples.

 ## About